 The School of Arts' strategic partnership with foreign partner universities contributes to the development of learning, teaching and research in international conversation The school emphasizes close collaboration in a broad field of study with specific universities This includes participation in projects on the development of learning and teaching, international research projects, conversation on quality issues and improved administration, guest teaching and diverse ways of student exchange.

-The IUA institutional strategy 2019-2023 focuses on enhancing intercultural competences, social and global awareness of students and staff through mobility and internationalisation at home.
+The IUA institutional strategy 2019-2023 focuses on enhancing intercultural competitions, social and global awareness of students and staff through mobility and internationalization at home.

 Students’ competitions are developed through: